elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-reflective-writing-enhance-personal-and-academic-growth.md

 url: /learn/education-studies/questions/how-can-reflective-writing-enhance-personal-and-academic-growth
 score: -1.0
 related_article1:
-    id: 164103
+    id: 164099
-    title: What are some effective techniques for managing time during exams?
+    title: >-
+        What factors should be considered when forming a study group?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-techniques-for-managing-time-during-exams
+    url: /learn/education-studies/questions/what-factors-should-be-considered-when-forming-a-study-group
 related_article2:
-    id: 164103
+    id: 164112
-    title: What are some effective techniques for managing time during exams?
+    title: >-
+        What are the stages of degree progression, and what are the research requirements for each?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-effective-techniques-for-managing-time-during-exams
+    url: /learn/education-studies/questions/what-are-the-stages-of-degree-progression-and-what-are-the-research-requirements-for-each
 related_article3:
-    id: 164114
+    id: 164102
-    title: What are some techniques for effective journaling in reflective writing?
+    title: >-
+        How do citation styles differ, and why is it important to use them correctly in bibliographies?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-techniques-for-effective-journaling-in-reflective-writing
+    url: /learn/education-studies/questions/how-do-citation-styles-differ-and-why-is-it-important-to-use-them-correctly-in-bibliographies
 related_article4:
-    id: 164104
+    id: 164097
-    title: How can practice tests contribute to better exam preparation?
+    title: >-
+        What is the role of self-assessment in metacognition, and how can it be applied?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-practice-tests-contribute-to-better-exam-preparation
+    url: /learn/education-studies/questions/what-is-the-role-of-selfassessment-in-metacognition-and-how-can-it-be-applied
 related_article5:
     id: 164093
+    title: >-
-    title: What are the key steps in preparing a presentation to ensure it is well-organized?
+        What are the key steps in preparing a presentation to ensure it is well-organized?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-key-steps-in-preparing-a-presentation-to-ensure-it-is-wellorganized
 ---